John M. Henderson

 In 2017, Professor Henderson's 2006 Psychological Review paper with Antonio Torralba, Aude Oliva, and Monica Castelhano was named by Google Scholar Classics as the #1 paper in cognitive science for the period of 2006-2016.

-Professor Henderson's research is currently funded by grants from the National Eye Institute and the National Institute on Aging.
+Professor Henderson's research is currently funded by grants from the National Eye Institute and the National Science Foundation.